top of page

 Transformational Leadership Potential

-• Innovative, systems-oriented, collaborative, and ambitious.
+• Innovative, collaborative, systems-oriented, and ambitious.

 Mountaintop Fellowship values: universal compassion, unconditional love, visionary wisdom, long-term dedication, and selfless